 Loyal customers spend more

 Generally speaking, attracting new customers is decidedly less fruitful than retaining customers and encouraging their loyalty.
 In fact, 43% of customers spend more at businesses they are loyal to, making it worth the investment to focus on retaining customers.

 To make it even more obvious, businesses have a 60% to 70% chance of selling to an existing customer, while new prospects' odds are a mere 5% to 20%.
 Plus, loyal customers are five times as likely to repurchase and seven times as likely to try a new product or service.
 So why on Earth wouldn't you want to hang on to them?

 Loyal customers breed new customers

 Focusing on looking after your existing ones enables customer growth to happen naturally.
 Your increasing reputation will attract disgruntled customers from competitors, through reviews and word of mouth.
-Loyal customers are more likely to refer, and even better, new customers who have been referred are more valuable than those who are not.
+Loyal customers are more likely to refer, and even better, new customers who have been referred bring in 25% more revenue than those who are not.

 Loyal customers overlook mistakes